 How to Make a Yarn Wrapped Blue Jay Craft

 1. Start by printing out our cardinal craft pattern.
-Use the pattern to trace and cut out the body for your blue jay craft.
+Use the pattern to trace and cut out the body for your blue jay.
 You’ll also need to cut out a beak and legs from your cardboard.
 Paint your bird body blue and your beak and legs black.
 Set them aside for the paint to dry.

 2. When your paint is dry, wrap your blue jay bird body with your blue yarn.
 Tape the end on the back of the bird body.